modrocko/bookmark-it/README.md

 ## Cool shit

-✅ Drop any logo .png file into the icons folder for your tagged bookmarks, based on domain urls.
+✅ Drop any png file into the icons folder for your tagged bookmarks, based on domain urls.
 They'll show up as the default icon for those domains.

 ✅ Type '!' to mark tags or items as urgent ('❗').
 Find them instantly too specifying '!'.